Helsinki is here to help

 Each of these chat services mainly communicates in Finnish, but they can offer limited support and guidance in English, if necessary.

 Support for families caring for people with disabilities

 A phone service connecting callers with psychologists from Helsinki’s Disability Outpatient Clinic is available on weekdays from 9 am to 11 am at tel.
 040 1953054.
 During the covid-19 pandemic, the phone service is concentrating on being of assistance to families of patients with special needs, who are encouraged to call the service to discuss their family situation with a professional and jointly come up with support alternatives to ease their situation.

 Virtual daytime activities for people with disabilities

-The City of Helsinki’s Disability Services offer virtual daytime activities that are free and open to all, but mainly intended for customers of the services.
+The City of Helsinki’s Disability Services offer virtual daytime activities.
+The activities are directed for customers of the work- and daytime acitivity service and are compensatory and complementary service during the coronavirus pandemic.
 Activities are carried out in groups, and offer participants the opportunity to share information, enjoy social contacts and join in inclusive activities for their home.
 A computer, tablet or smartphone are required to participate, along with an internet connection.
 Virtual daytime activity instructors will assist customers, their loved ones and the group home’s personnel with technical issues, as needed.